Pythonash/Pythonash/README.md

 ## Papers

-- Hidden inequality in housing prices: Driven by education
+- Hidden inequality in housing prices: Driven by education level

 - Assessing the greenness of urban streets and its associations with housing prices